kord-network/docs/concepts/linker.md

-# META Linker
+# KORD Linker

-This document outlines the concept of a META linker, a META service which creates links between META objects based on some pre-defined rules.
+This document outlines the concept of a KORD linker, a KORD service which creates links between KORD objects based on some pre-defined rules.

 ## Status of this Document

-The META protocol is at an early stage of development, expect this document to change frequently during this early phase.
+The KORD protocol is at an early stage of development, expect this document to change frequently during this early phase.

 ## Outline